- Birders at the Birding Festival in Eilat

 Birding in Lotan – Interviews with Volunteer Birders

 Lotan is an ecological kibbutz located north of Eilat, in the Arava Valley.
-As a member of the Global Eco-village Network, Lotan is dedicated to natural building and solar energy utilization.
+As a member of the Global Eco-village Network, Lotan is dedicated to natural building as well as solar energy utilization.
 It has developed a unique neighborhood that is constructed from earth-plastered straw bales, and hosts a center for holistic health and eco-tourism, including bird-watching.

 The following interviews are with volunteer birders in Lotan.

-Jan, a birding enthusiast from Holland, talks about his passion for birds and his experience ringing in many birding stations around the world
+Jan, a birding enthusiast from Holland, talks about his passion for birds as well as his experience ringing in many birding stations around the world

 Jan describes the process of ringing birds.